 Sexual Assault Referral Centres offer advice, support, counselling, sexual health screening referrals, confidential forensic medical examination and the support of an Independent Sexual Violence Advisor (ISVA).
 You can approach them in confidence, whether or not you wish to make a formal report to the Police or University.
 They can collect and store forensic evidence and support you if you later choose to report the incident to the Police.
 It is also possible to pass on anonymous information about the sexual assault, which may help agencies identify offending patterns / behaviour or serial offenders.

-Offers counselling and support to women who have experienced rape, sexual violence, and/or domestic abuse in County Durham and Darlington.
-It offers a helpline service and ongoing face-to-face and telephone-based counselling and support.
-They can be contacted at 0330 222 5730.
+Offers counselling and support to University students and staff who have experienced rape, sexual violence, and/or domestic abuse in County Durham and Darlington.
+It offers an emotional support helpline service and ongoing face-to-face, online and telephone-based counselling and support.
+Note: Students and staff of all gender identities can access Rape & Sexual Abuse Counselling Centre counselling on campus through the Counselling & Mental Health Service.

-Rape & Sexual Abuse Counselling Centre Telephone Support Line (for women)
+Rape & Sexual Abuse Counselling Centre Telephone Support Line

 Survivors UK (for men)